Chapter Forty Five

 Chapter Forty Seven

 The phone beeps, Janah answers, Mrs. Epstein, “Petrus Gantner is a Swiss banker and Chief Operating Officer of the Choi Group.
 He is not married, fancies himself an intellectual and is known to be ruthless in business dealings.
 He is shrewd, offers a patina of courtesy and charm, otherwise ice water frigid.
 Employees like him and hate him.
 He has been called a genius and a piranha, a lethal combination.
 He was questioned in the murder of a prostitute in France, no charges.
 He keeps a collection of escorts on call, and has an unverified reputation for rough sex and a taste for adolescent girls.
 In parts of Europe young girls are less of an issue than in the US.
-There are many teen prostitutes, other allegedly legitimate services offering girls or boys under the guise of foster children and exchange students.
+There are many teen prostitutes, other allegedly legitimate services offering girls or boys under the guise of foster children, au pairs or exchange students.
 Our definition and theirs is significantly different.”

 Janah, “We have our own child sex problem.
 You are saying it is, at the least, overlooked.”

 Mrs. Epstein, “It isn’t a blind eye, it’s no eye at all.
-With the influx of Eastern Europeans, surfeits of children in Asia and Africa, it’s a buyer’s market, and business is brisk.”
+With the influx of Eastern Europeans, surfeits of children in Asia and Africa, it’s a buyer’s market and business is brisk.”

 “And he’s reputed to be a buyer.”